solita/solita.github.com/_posts/2022-01-13-spice-up-your-javascript-with-curry.md

 Currying is an extremely powerful technique and it should be essential for every developer to have basic understanding about it in their toolbox.
 It truly enables us to write functional code with heavy emphasis on reuse, testing and robustness on the solutions we implement.

 Currying refers to a technique of turning a function that accepts _multiple parameters_ (`variadic`) to a function that accepts a single parameter (`unary`) at a time.
-It turns a function into a function that sums two numbers, most of us would write it as a function that accepts numbers `a` and `b` and returns the sum.
+Let's use a sum of two numbers as an example, most of us would write it as a function that takes numbers a and b and returns the sum.

 ```javascript
 // using arrow function expression style